codeplaysoftware/syclacademy/Code_Exercises/Exercise_01_Hello_SYCL/README.md

 The purpose of this exercise is to compile some SYCL code.

-Write a simple code using the examples in `solution.cpp` and compile with
+Write a simple code using the examples in `source.cpp` and compile with
 ```
-clang++ -fsycl -fsycl-targets=nvptx64-nvidia-cuda solution.cpp
+clang++ -fsycl -fsycl-targets=nvptx64-nvidia-cuda source.cpp
 ```

 Try to run the code on different devices using